dgapitts/LearningMaths2D/docs/Demo01-Calculate-Distance-Pythagoras-theorem.md

-## Demo01 - Calculate Distances the old fashioned way - welcome to Pythagoras's theorem
+## Demo01 - Calculate distances the old fashioned way - welcome (back) to Pythagoras's theorem

 This course is going to get into some pretty advanced maths, but it starts with relatively simple high school maths around generating vectors to find the distince between two roaming game objects.